magepages/mpdocs/docs/social-login-m2/how-to-configure-linkedin-api.rst

 And that's it!

-If for some reason you still can't manage to create an application for Twitter, you can `ask for support`_.
+If for some reason you still can't manage to create an application for LinkedIn, you can `ask for support`_.

 .. _Google it: https://www.google.com/search?q=Linkedin%20API%20create%20application